sayhitosandy/Simplex_Method/README.md

 # Revised Simplex Method
-Implementation of Revised Simplex Method in Python (My Assignment in LO course [MTH305]  [IIIT-Delhi]).
+Implementation of Revised Simplex Method in Python (My Assignment in Linear Optimization course [MTH305]  [IIIT-Delhi]).
 [Algo from `Introduction to Linear Optimization by Dimitris Bertsimas and John N. Tsitsiklis`]

 Further, we solved the following Linear Problem:
 ```